 Zinc and the Immune System

 Finally, we are going to talk about zinc.
-It isn’t in the spotlight as much as vitamin C and vitamin D when it comes to immune support and we are unsure why it's not spoken about as much as it has just as big of a role to play.
+It isn’t in the spotlight as much as vitamin C and vitamin Dwhen it comes to immune support and we are unsure whyit's not spoken about as much as it has just as big of a role to play.
 Zinc is essential for the function of macrophages, the cells that kills foreign microbes by engulfing them.
 Zinc is also crucial for the development and function of neutrophils and natural killer cells, names of white blood cells and are key in an immune response.

 Zinc and the Immune System: The Science

 Researchers showed (2019, Read, et al.) that zinc has vital role in anti-viral immunity.
 They showed that zinc inhibits something called RNA polymerase which is required by viruses to replicate, therefore exhibiting zinc’s potential role in defending the body against infection.
 Want to read more on how you can strengthen your immune system?
 We've got an ultimate guide that you can read right here.